 This financing will form part of Australia’s support to the Papua New Guinea Electrification Partnership, a key strategic collaboration between Papua New Guinea, Australia, New Zealand, the United States and Japan announced at Asia-Pacific Economic Cooperation, Papua New Guinea 2018.

 Laitim Hauslain is the Australian Government’s contribution to the Power Sector Development Project, which will be delivered jointly with the Asian Development Bank.
 This project name in Tok Pisin is recognition of the transformational impact of power and translates to ‘bringing light/power to households/community’.

 |Loan||$68.7||$51.5||LIBOR + 0.8%||24 years|

 * Indicative rate of AUD/USD = 0.75, exact AUD amount depends on exchange rate at disbursement, LIBOR is the London Interbank Offered Rate

 PNG Power Limited (PPL)

 Government of Papua New Guinea

 Laitim Hauslain will connect an additional 30,000-40,000 households, schools, and health clinics to the electricity grid for the first time.
-This is expected to increase Papua New Guinea Power Limited's (PPL) existing customer base by approximately 25 per cent.
+This is expected to increase PPL's existing customer base by approximately 25 per cent.

 Access to electricity is key to improving development outcomes.
 It lifts the living standards of communities in cities, towns, and remote villages, allows schools and hospitals to deliver essential services and is an essential precursor for the growth of the private sector and industry, including small and medium enterprises.
 The project will benefit women and girls as the lack of access to electricity disproportionally impacts women, particularly affecting their economic empowerment.